Date published March 29, 2019 by Raimo Streefkerk.

 As long as your university does not have a policy in place against using outside proofreading services, proofreading is generally allowed.

-Continue reading: Is professional proofreading allowed at a US university?
+Continue reading: Is professional proofreading allowed at US universities?

 Dissertations and theses often include tables.
 One advantage of tables is that they allow you to present data in a clear and concise manner without having to provide a lengthy explanation in the text.
 This is particularly helpful in sections such as your results chapter.